mcdexio/example-perpetual-orderbook.py/README.md

 6. Editing `settings.py`:
   * Set the private key (you may need [export the private key from MetaMask](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key))
   * Set `TARGET_NETWORK` to `ROPSTEN`
-7. Run it `python mm.py`
+7. Run it `python websocket_demo.py(or api_demo.py)`
 8. You'll see the order book
-9. The demo will place an order every 10 seconds at the index price
+9. The demo will place an order every 10 seconds at the price 200
 10. The demo will cancel all orders and quit after 5 orders

 ## Overview